Access to Council Information

 - If it is old information it may be deposited with the Tasmanian Archives and Heritage Office - www.archives.tas.gov.au/database telephone 03 6233 7488

-If the information is not freely available we will assist you to make an application for an assessed disclosure by completing the application form by clicking on this link(PDF, 168KB).
+If the information is not freely available we will assist you to make an application for an assessed disclosure by completing the application form by completing the form below.

 Section 13(2) of the Right to Information Act 2009 details the application process for assessed disclosure of information.